themefisher/pinwheel-astro/README.md

 **Code License:** Released under the [MIT](https://github.com/themefisher/pinwheel-astro/blob/main/LICENSE) license.

 **Image license:** The images are only for demonstration purposes.
-They have their license, we don't have permission to share those images.
+They have their license, and we don't have permission to share those images.

 ## 💻 Need Custom Development Services?

-Besides developing beautifully designed and blazing-fast themes, we help businesses create fast, performance-focused, scalable & secure websites based on NextJs, Hugo, Astro, etc.
+Besides developing beautifully designed and blazing-fast themes, we help businesses create fast, performance-focused, scalable & secure websites based on NextJS, Hugo, Astro, etc.

-If you need a custom theme, theme customization, or complete website development services from scratch you can [Hire Us](https://themefisher.com/contact).
+If you need custom theme development, theme customization, or complete website development services from scratch, you can [Hire Us](https://themefisher.com/contact).

 ## 🔥 More Astro Themes By Themefisher